anthonyrohloff/ecooptima-agentic-workflow/README.md

 5. Open GitHub and find the "Compare & Pull Request" button at the top of the "Code" page.

-6. Describe the code being merged and add something like:
+6. Describe the code being merged and add something like `Resolves #12`

-`Resolves #12`

 where "#12" is the number of the issue that was opened in GitHub.
 Delete your branch from the GitHub repo after this is done (the option will appear).